kevbite/kevbite.github.io/_posts/2018-08-13-build-and-releasing-with-vsts-for-multiple-aws-serverless-stacks.md

 #### Artifacts

 To start with we need to tell VSTS where to pull artifacts to use within our release pipeline.
 Select the _Add an artifact_ block and select the project where we build our artifacts within the last section.
-We'll just leave the settings as the default as this will work perfectly for our scenario.
+We will just leave the settings as the default as this will work perfectly for our scenario.

 ![vsts-release-add-an-artifact]